dkfans/keeperfx-website/docs/code-guide/console-commands.md

 Console Commands
 ================

-Xenokore framework uses the Symfony Console library and comes with a set of preconfigured commands.
+The KeeperFX website uses the Symfony Console library and comes with a set of pre-configured commands.

 ## Default Commands